Engine API 2.0 (beta) Reference

 }

-Customizing the Engine API Response
+Customizing the API Response

 The Engine API 2.0 offers extensive customizability, allowing the response format to be tailored on a per-site basis for maximum flexibility.
 This means you can define the exact data structure format exposed in the API response.
 This customizable approach ensures that the API seamlessly adapts to your workflow, making it easier to deliver personalized experiences, manage feature flags, and conduct targeted A/B tests.